benwiz/graphics/README.md

 ## To Do

 - Randomly sample to speed up
   - Compress image.
 Resizing is not what I'm looking for.
+Or maybe my algorithms need to be better.
 - Ensure that all borders are covered.
 Maybe as simple as placing points in each of the 4 corners

 - Python install instructions `pip install opencv-contrib-python` in docker container (really, not much)
 - remove `opencv-install` dir after confident all works